 The best major in business is the one that you will both personally and professionally find interesting, can thrive in and could see yourself making a difference with.
 Anyone can use a business degree.
 From finance to retail, there is likely an area of business for you.

 Southern New Hampshire University has over 100 business degrees.
 If you love sports and have a knack for leadership, you may find a degree in sport management to be the best fit for you.
 If you're a great problem-solver and team player, take a look at a degree in operations management.
 Or if you love seeing a product or service gain momentum with your audience, check out one of our marketing programs.

 SNHU has degrees for business-oriented minds for online and on campus learners.
 And for a business administration degree, SNHU also has a variety of concentrations – a way to give you a widely applicable tool while also giving you an edge in your favorite area.

 The best school is the one that fits your needs.
 Learning styles, cost, support resources and convenience offered can vary by schools.

 Southern New Hampshire University has many options to choose from, with over 100 business programs – featuring more than 10 undergraduate and 15+ graduate concentrations just for business administration.
 With a concentration, you can customize your degree to fit your goals.

 Those dreams can be reached by low tuition rates.
-Tuition can be a significant barrier to education for many people, so we have worked to make it possible with an affordable online tuition rate frozen since 2012, as well as experienced financial aid specialists ready to help you make a plan that works for you.
-We're also able to accept up to 90 credits toward a bachelor's, decreasing your investment further.
+Tuition can be a significant barrier to education for many people, which is why we’ve kept costs low by freezing tuition rates since 2012.
+Our experienced financial aid specialists are also here to help you make a plan that works for you.
+Plus, by transferring up to 90 credits toward your bachelor's, we can help you decrease your investment further.
 And our online MBA program – revised in 2021 – lowers tuition even more, at just under $19,000 total.